 - Practical applications, common challenges, and pitfalls

-This course is offered at our professional training facility located in beautiful Orlando, Florida.
+This course is offered at one of our professional training facilities.
 Refer to the registration descriptions for locations, dates and times.
 If you are interested in having us present a customized workshop specifically designed for your organization at your site, please call us at (407) 290-2754.